alchemyplatform/learn-solidity-presentations/0-smart-contracts/presentation.md

 ## Deploying a Contract

 1. ⚙️ compile your **solidity** to bytecode
-2. ✉️ send a transaction containing the bytecode
+2. ✉️ send a transaction containing the bytecode to an EVM node
-3. 🏡 the **EVM** calculates an address for your new contract
+3. 🏡 the node calculates an address for your new contract

 ---